dpizar/react-redux-realworld-example-app/README.md

 2. A Dockerfile to build the React + Redux codebase into a container and push it to the GCP container registry(gcr.io) by our workflow.
 3. Kubernetes Deployment and Service manifests for deploying the React + Redux.
 4. Helm chart for deploying the React + Redux into GKE.
 This is used by our workflow.
 5. *Deploy realworld-app to GKE* workflow which packages the React + Redux application into a Dockerfile, pushes the image to the GCP container registry(gcr.io), and uses it to deploy the application into out infrastructure which already exists in our GCP account.
-Create with workflows in this repo: [gke_infrastructure-terraform](https://github.com/dpizar/dpizar_gke-infrastructure-terraform).
+Created workflows in this repo: [gke_infrastructure-terraform](https://github.com/dpizar/dpizar_gke-infrastructure-terraform).

 # Instructions
 ## Prerequisites
 The GKE infrastructure should already be deployed, please follow this instructions: [gke_infrastructure-terraform](https://github.com/dpizar/dpizar_gke-infrastructure-terraform).

 Make sure your container registry host gcr.io is public, otherwise Helm won't be able to pull the React + Redux image.
 On your GCP account go to *Container Registry* -> *Settings* -> set Visibility to Public.
-You can set it back to Private once the applications has been deployed, or add the Service Account credentials to HELM(TODO).
+You can set it back to Private once the applications has been deployed, or add the Service Account credentials to HELM(This is something TODO in the future).

-## Ecable the following Google Cloud APIs
+## Enable the following Google Cloud APIs
 ```
 gcloud services enable container.googleapis.com
 gcloud services enable compute.googleapis.com